Identifying Immigration Relief While Interviewing an Unaccompanied Child

 - By: Capital Area Immigrants’ Rights (CAIR) Coalition, Catholic Charities of Baltimore - Immigration Legal Services Esperanza Center, Kids In Need of Defense (KIND), Pro Bono Resource Center of Maryland

-- Source: Unaccompanied Children > Unaccompanied Children Resource Center
+- Source: Unaccompanied Children (Decommissioned) > Unaccompanied Children Resource Center

 The training is for attorneys barred in any state regardless of experience or language spoken; and any Spanish-speaking student or professional who can provide interpreting services.
 Attendees must agree to participate in the Brief Advice Clinic in Baltimore Immigration Court during two separate dockets within 1 year of training.
 Access to mentors and malpractice insurance provided.